srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_06-automatic-enrollment-of-devices-in-dps.md

     The `~/certificates` directory is where the `certGen.sh` helper scripts was downloaded to and used to generate the CA Certificate for DPS previously.
 This helper script will also be used to generate a device certificate within the CA Certificate chain.

-1. Run the following command to generate an **x.509 Device Certificate** within the CA Certificate chain with the device name of `simulated-device1`.
-This certificate will generate a leaf device x.509 certificate for the Simulated Device.
-This certificate will be signed by the CA Certificate generated previously, and will be used to authenticate the device with the Device Provisioning Service (DPS).
+1. Run the following command to generate an _x.509 device certificate_ within the CA certificate chain with the device name of `simulated-device1`.
+This certificate will generate a leaf device x.509 certificate for your simulated device.
+This certificate will be signed by the CA certificate generated previously, and will be used to authenticate the device with the Device Provisioning Service (DPS).

     ```sh
     ./certGen.sh create_device_certificate simulated-device1
     ```

-    Notice the **Device Name** of `simulated-device1` is passed to the `create_device_certificate` command of the `certGen.sh` script.
-This command will create a new x.509 certificate that's signed by the CA Certificate and has the specified **Device Name** set within the **Common Name**, or `CN=`, value of the **Device Certificate**.
+    Notice the device id of `simulated-device1` is passed to the `create_device_certificate` command of the `certGen.sh` script.
+This command will create a new x.509 certificate that's signed by the CA certificate and has the specified device id set within the _common name_, or `CN=`, value of the device certificate.

-1. Once the `create_device_certificate` command has completed, then generated **x.509 Device Certificate** will be named `new-device.cert.pfx` and will be located within the `/certs` sub-directory.
+    Once the `create_device_certificate` command has completed, the generated x.509 device certificate will be named `new-device.cert.pfx`, and will be located within the `/certs` sub-directory.

     > [!NOTE] This command overwrites the existing certificate.
 If you want to create a certificate for multiple devices, ensure you copy the `new-device.cert.pfx` each time.

-    Run the following command to download the generated **x.509 Device Certificate** from the Cloud Shell to your local machine:
+1. Run the following command to download the generated x.509 device certificate from the Cloud Shell to your local machine:

     ```sh
     download ~/certificates/certs/new-device.cert.pfx
     ```

-    The Simulated Device will be configured to use this **x.509 Device Certificate** to authenticate with the Device Provisioning Service.
+    The simulated device will be configured to use this x.509 device certificate to authenticate with the Device Provisioning Service.

 1. Within the Azure portal, navigate to the **Device Provisioning Service** blade, and the **Overview** pane.

-1. Within the Overview pane, copy the **ID Scope** for the **Device Provisioning Service**, and save it for reference later.
+1. Within the **Overview** pane, copy the **ID Scope** for the Device Provisioning Service, and save it for reference later.
+(There is a copy button to the right of the value that will appear when you hover over the value.)

     The **ID Scope** will be similar to this value: `0ne0004E52G`

-1. Copy the downloaded `new-device.cert.pfx` **x.509 Device Certificate** file to the `/LabFiles` directory; within the root directory along-side the `Program.cs` file.
-The **Simulated Device** project will need to access this certificate file when authenticating to the Device Provisioning Service.
+1. Copy the downloaded `new-device.cert.pfx` x.509 device certificate file to the `/LabFiles` directory; within the root directory along-side the `Program.cs` file.
+The **simulated device** project will need to access this certificate file when authenticating to the Device Provisioning Service.

     After copied, the certificate file will be located in the following location: